Kordyjan/bevy_sorting/README.md

 ### Flow inference

-When adding system to the schedule, you can call `.in_auto_sets()` on it.
+When adding a system to the schedule, you can call `.in_auto_sets()` on it.
 The signature of the system will be analyzed.
-Then the system will be added to appropriate system sets.
+Then, the system will be added to appropriate system sets.
 For example

 ```rust
 fn my_system(